codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 - **Consistency:** Regular practice and consistent study habits are crucial for mastering algebraic topics.
 - **Individual Factors:** Prior mathematical background, learning style, and the complexity of topics influence the time needed to learn these subjects.

 ## Proof

+### definition
+A mathematical proof is a way to demonstrate that a statement is verifiably true or false.
+It is important to have definitive truths in mathematics.
+Otherwise, there would be no knowing whether a statement is true or false.
+Proofs provide the very backbone of mathematics, and allow for mathematicians to build broader theories.

+There are 3 main types of mathematical proofs.
+These are direct proofs, proofs by contrapositive and contradiction, and proofs by induction.

 Proof is the foundation of mathematics.
-Read the proof section in the Obsidian vault for future clarification.
 To repetition a proof in mathematics, I should:
 1. Repetition by providing the name of the proof then let the user of the proof solve it themselves.
 2. Repetition by filling in the gap in the proof equation.
 3. Repetition by specifying using what formula for the proof itself.